igottheim/ian_trails/README.md

 Current Functionality:

 The app loads with a db.json file.
-In the hiking page component that can be displayed with the nav bar,  hikeing information from the db.json file is displayed.
+In the hiking page component that can be displayed with the nav bar,  hiking information from the db.json file is displayed.
 The information shows the name, location, an image, as well as hike distance.
 There is also a like button that persists with each click.
+The hiking cards also show if a trail is dog friendly or not.

 The app has an about form that can be displayed through the nav bar.
 It currently discusses the benefits of hiking.

-The nav bar also allows for the user to display a hiking form, where they can input new hikes as they complete them.
+The nav bar also allows for the user to submit a new hike through the hiking form, where they can input new hikes as they complete them.
 Once submitted, the hike will move to the hiking page.
 The submission will only persists if the user types in all of the information (name, location, distance, and image URL).

 Component Tree
 App